Sign or Symptom

 -

-A tremor is a rhythmic shaking movement in one or more parts of your body.
-It is involuntary, meaning that you cannot control it.
-This shaking happens because of muscle contractions.
-A tremor is most often in your hands, but it could also affect your arms, head, vocal cords, trunk, and legs.
-It may come and go, or it may be constant.
-Tremor can happen on its own or be caused by another disorder.
-There are several types of tremor, including Essential tremor, sometimes called benign essential tremor.
+A tremor is a neurological condition that includes shaking or trembling movements in one or more parts of your body.
+It most often affects the hands.
+But it can also affect the arms, legs, head, vocal cords, and torso (trunk).
+A tremor is involuntary, meaning that you cannot control it.
+It happens because of muscle contractions.
+A tremor may come and go, or it may be constant.
+It can happen on its own or be caused by another disorder.
+It is not life threatening, but it may cause challenges.
+It can make it hard to do daily life tasks such as writing, typing, eating, and dressing.
+In some cases, a tremor can even lead to disabilities.
+There are several types of tremor, including: Essential tremor, sometimes called benign essential tremor or familial tremor.
 This is the most common type.
-It usually affects your hands, but it can also affect your head, voice, tongue, legs, and trunk.; Parkinsonian tremor, which is a common symptom in people who have Parkinson's disease.
-It is usually affects one or both hands when they are at rest, but it can affect the chin, lips, face, and legs.; Dystonic tremor, which happens in people who have dystonia.
+It usually affects both your hands and arms while you are moving them.
+It can also affect your head, voice, or legs.; Parkinsonian tremor, which is a common symptom in people who have Parkinson's disease.
+It usually affects one or both hands when they are at rest, but it can affect the chin, lips, face, and legs.; Dystonic tremor, which happens in people who have dystonia.
 Dystonia is a movement disorder in which you have involuntary muscle contractions.
 The contractions cause you to have twisting and repetitive movements.
 It can affect any muscle in the body.
 Generally, tremor is caused by a problem in the deep parts of the brain that control movements.
 For most types, the cause is unknown.
 Some types are inherited and run in families.
-There can also be other causes, such as: Neurologic...MedlinePlusU.S.
-National Library of Medicine, 2021
+There can also be other causes, such as: Neurologic disorders, including multiple sclerosis, Parkinson's disease, stroke, and traumatic brain injury; Certain medicines, such as asthma medicines, chemotherapy, corticosteroids, and medicines used for certain psychiatric and neurological disorders; Alcohol use disorder (AUD) or alcohol withdrawal; Poisoning from certain toxic substances, including pesticides and heavy metals such as mercury and lead; Hyperthyroidism (overactive thyroid); Liver or kidney failure; Anxiety or panic; Too much caffeine.
+Anyone can get tremor, but it is most common in middle-aged and older adults.
+For certain types of tremor, having a family history raises your risk of getting it.
+Symptoms of tremor may include: Rhythmic shaking in the hands, arms, head, legs, or torso; Shaky voice; Difficulty writing or drawing; Problems holding and controlling utensils, such as a spoon.
+Your health care provider may use many tools to make a diagnosis: A medical history, which includes asking about your symptoms; A physical exam, which includes checking: Whether the tremor happens when the muscles are at rest or in action; The location of the tremor; How often you have the tremor and how strong it is.; A neurological exam, including checking for: Problems with balance; Problems with speech; Increased muscle stiffness.; Blood or urine tests to look for the cause; Imaging tests to help figure out if the cause is damage to your brain; Tests that check your abilities to do daily tasks such as handwriting and...MedlinePlusU.S.
+National Library of Medicine, 2025

 -